 Each day of the trek offers unique experiences: thrilling climbs, breathtaking landscapes, visits to traditional villages, and trekking through Sagarmatha National Park.
 Our knowledgeable and friendly guides, along with Sherpas, will share information and historical facts about the places you visit, while porters carry your luggage for you.

 Your day usually begins with a hot cup of tea or coffee.
 After breakfast, you’ll start your hike between 7 AM and 8 AM, depending on the day's itinerary.
 You'll trek for three to four hours before taking a break for lunch, where you'll have about an hour or more to order and enjoy your meal.
-After lunch, a shorter trek typically lasts between two to three hours.
+After lunch, a shorter trek typically lasts between two and three hours.
 Upon reaching the overnight lodge, tea house, or tent, you can enjoy some snacks and take your free time to explore the surrounding area.

 During peak trekking season, it’s important to specify your dinner time when ordering.
 A good time for dinner is around 6 or 7 PM.
 After dinner, we will have a friendly discussion about the next day's plans.
 Your trek leader will provide a briefing on what to expect.
 Following this, you can relax during your free time by playing games like Monopoly or cards, or watching available mountaineering documentaries.
 Many trekkers also take this opportunity to learn some Nepali words from our crew or read books before heading to bed, depending on their interests.